Caprimulgidae – Nightjars & Nighthawks

 Nightjars lay one or two patterned eggs directly onto bare ground.
 It has been suggested that nightjars will move their eggs and chicks from the nesting site in the event of danger by carrying them in their mouths.
 This suggestion has been repeated many times in ornithology books, but while this may accidentally happen, surveys of nightjar research have found very little evidence to support this idea.

-According to the IOC there are 98 species of Poorwills, Nightjars & Nighthawks & allies currently recognised in the family Caprimulgidae; they are:
+According to the recently (2025) amalgamated AviList, there are 97 species of Poorwills, Nightjars & Nighthawks & allies currently recognised in twenty-two genera in the family Caprimulgidae; the only family in the Caprimulgiformes order.
+They are:

 Spotted Nightjar Eurostopodus argus